 It's got a solid amount of storage space underneath that will easily hold several bags of shopping, plus there's two cup holders and a storage tray on top for everything you need to get to fast.

 Finally, even though this is a big stroller with a lot of weight behind it, it breaks down really fast and folds flat with the minimum of struggle, meaning you'll be able to fit it places you really wouldn't expect!
-This is easily probably the best stroller for twins.
+This is definitely a good choice!.

-For convenience and ease of use, this is an excellent stroller.
+For convenience and ease of use, this is an excellent stroller for twins.
 It's relatively light when you compare it to a lot of twin strollers, and the swivel wheels with suspension make it incredibly easy to push and turn, ideal when you're loaded down.

 The seats are comfy, with the option for a flat recline on the back one, which is perfect when the little ones get tired, and each seat has an individual adjustable canopy and footrest, keeping everybody comfortable on long journeys.

-It's really easy to flatten as well, once you're done, with a design that can be triggered with just one hand.
+It's really simple to flatten as well, once you're done, with a design that can be triggered with just one hand.

 Storage space is nice, as well, with twin cup holders and a large underside basket that can be accessed without having to disturb either seat.

-There are a couple of niggles, like the fact that the rear seat can sometimes be tough to get in, but overall this is a great stroller for twins, and one that any mom would be proud to own.
+There are a couple of niggles, like the fact that the rear seat can sometimes be tough to get in, but overall this is a great dual stroller and one that any mom would be proud to own.

 In terms of smooth, comfortable rides for your babies, it's hard to beat this stroller making is a strong contender for the best stroller for twins.
 For starters, it's got an adjustable suspension system and weight distribution that I would be proud to put on my car, reducing bounces and keeping everyone inside happy.
 Then there's the tyres, which are air filled rather than solid, like you'd find on cheaper strollers, which reduces the shock of any bumps you might go over.

-Second, it's comfortable for you, with a multiple height handlebar that's good for anyone, from midgets to giants, and a set up and two step fold down system that's incredibly easy to use, even for first time parents.
+Second, it's comfortable for you, with a multiple height handlebar that's good for anyone, from midgets to giants, and a set up and two step fold down system that's incredibly useable, even for first time parents.

 The storage space is really generous, with an underside tray as well as multiple pockets, plus it comes in a variety of colors, so you're free to match it to everything else you own.
 Because there's no reason not to be stylish, if we have the option, right?